Skip to main content

 Clients

 Thin wrappers around external HTTP APIs.
 Handle request formatting, auth headers, rate limiting, and response parsing.
-The SportMonks client lives here.
+The SportMonks client lives here, wrapped in Cockatiel resilience policies.

 Repositories

 CRUD abstractions over DynamoDB tables.
 Each repository owns one table and exposes typed methods (getById, query, put, delete).
-No business logic — just data access.
+Key repositories in LA v2:

 Schemas